 The vision of The Atlanta Children’s Choir, a non-profit community choir, is one that has been near to her heart for many years, and she truly believes that all children, regardless of background and socio-economic status can have impactful and life changing musical experiences.

-She is a proud wife to Lloyd Nelson II and mother to her wonderful, energetic sons LJ, Luke, Lennox, and lovely baby girl Lenore.
+She is the wife of Lloyd Nelson II and mother to her wonderful sons LJ, Luke, Lennox, and daughter Lenore.